 A: Call the VA Disability Claims Agent who filed your VA disability claim.
 Our Advocates have access to the same VA information you request.
 Allow up to 24 to 48 hours for a reply.
 You can also request status by emailing athombs@VADisabilityAdvocate.com or Texting: 702-209-5722. https://www.vadisabilityadvocate.com/status-of-my-VA disability claim

 Q: What is the VA's responsibility to you?

 Make every reasonable effort to obtain relevant records not held by a Federal facility that you adequately identify and authorize VA to obtain.
-These may include records from State or local governments and privately held evidence and information you tell us about, such as a private doctor or hospital records, or records from current or former employers.
-(Do not depend on anyone to gather this information for you, you must be vigilant in gathering this information on your own)
+These may include records from State or local governments and privately held evidence and information you tell us about, such as a private doctor or hospital records or records from current or former employers.
+(Do not depend on anyone to gather this information for you, you must be vigilant in collecting this information on your own)

 Q: Where can I call for help or immediate assistance with my VA Disability claim status?

 A: For general inquiries, please call us toll-free at 1-800-827-1000

 Q: What type of VA disability claim can I file?

 A: You can file a VA disability claim to increase your current disability percentage, file to reopen a previously denied VA disability claim, VA Individual Unemployability, and secondary VA disability claims.

 Q: How long does it take for the VA to decide on my VA Disability claim?

 A: The average time to complete a VA disability claim in 2022 is 183.1 days from submission to the rating decision.
 The time it takes to complete your VA disability claim depends on the type of VA Disability claim filed, how many injuries or disabilities your VA disability claimed, how complex they are, and how long it takes the VA to collect the evidence needed to decide your VA VA disability claim.
 I will send you a records review invite once I receive your VA file.